-There were too many ideas (upgrades) and the core concepts of the game were changing.
-It is hard to un-make things once they are out there but equally, some options simply never made it to the table*.
+It is hard to un-make things once they are out there and equally, some older options simply never made it to the table*.
+The fixes were largely successful, if a little messy and all together too late.

-The fixes were largely successful, if a little messy and it seems too late.
-The X-Wing towards the end of the 1e game was nimble, strong, tricky and well priced.
-The Kihraxz, it’s Scum equivalent, is a chameleon with options and even the Tie Advanced had real merit for pilots other than Vader.
+The X-Wing, namesake ship of the game, by the end of the 1e game was nimble, strong, tricky and well priced with needed options available (though not really options).
+The Kihraxz, the Scum equivalent, is a chameleon with even more options and even the Tie Advanced had merit for pilots other than Vader.

 Second edition did get a lot right.

-Dials got generally more exciting, “power” upgrades were dumped, but so were the “duds”, wording was tightened and the whole thing felt slicker, if a little weightier.
-There is more covered, so more going on.
-It seems sometimes like they evolved logically, other times like they “balanced it to death”.
+Dials got generally more exciting, “power” upgrades were dumped, along with “duds”, wording was tightened up (bit legalese, but ok) and the whole thing felt slicker, if a little weightier.

 Life is unbalanced and these unbalances make it fun.
 The rock-paper-scissors simplicity of 1e has been diluted, something that around here we deliberately reduce by removing the clutter.